darklab8/fl-darkbot/docs/features/other_features.md

 - `. base` or `. base --help` will invoke how to use the command
 - `. base order_by --help` or `. base order_by`.
 You can navigate around which commands are available in bot interactively.
 By finding next sub commands and checking how to use them.

+### Auto msg cleanup

+- darkbot auto cleans all not related msgs in a minute of time at the channel it is using
+    - which u chose with `. connect` command.
+- to stop msg deletion (and bot activity), just use `. disconnect` in the same channel